MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-your-spam-filter-policies.md

    - **Redirect to this email address**: This box is required and available only if you selected the **Redirect message to email address** as the action for a spam filtering verdict.
 Enter the email address where you want to deliver the message.
 You can enter multiple values separated by semicolons (;).

    - **Enable safety Tips**: By default, Safety Tips are enabled, but you can disable them by clearing the checkbox.
-For more information about Safety Tips, see [Safety tips in email messages](safety-tips-in-office-365.md).

    - **Enable zero-hour auto purge (ZAP)**: ZAP detects and takes action on messages that have already been delivered to Exchange Online mailboxes.
 For more information, see [Zero-hour auto purge - protection against spam and malware](zero-hour-auto-purge.md).